The Public Paperfolding History Project

 1967

-Publication of 'Origami Folding Fun: Pony Book' (in English) (DL2)
+Publication of his book 'Origami Folding Fun: Kangaroo Book' (in English))

 1969

-Publication of 'Nihon no Kokoro Dento Origami' (Heart of Japan, Traditional Origami) (in Japanese)
+Publication of his book 'Nihon no Kokoro Dento Origami' (Heart of Japan, Traditional Origami) (in Japanese)

 David Lister states that 'This is a Japanese translation of the hard-backed edition of “The World of Origami”.
 It is a hard-backed volume of the same size as the English edition and with 264 pages.
 Most of the contents are the same, but there are minor changes and rearrangements.'
 (DL2)

-Isao Honda - Obituary written by David Lister (DL1)
+Isao Honda - Obituary written by David Lister, dated February 1976 (DL1)

-Isao Honda - An annotated list of his books (DL2) written by David Lister, which gives more information on each of the titles listed below.
+Isao Honda - An annotated list of his books written by David Lister, dated October 2005 (DL2), which gives information about many of Honda's books.

 Article in the Origamian of Winter 1967 by Toshie Takahama titled 'Origami in Japan Today.'
 Noted here for completeness but does not add any information to that given in David Lister's writings.